 Brain Stem Motor System

-The brain stem has a connection with higher regions of the brain, and through descending pathways, coming from its nucleus areas, the motor neurons of the spinal cord are activated or inhibited.
+The brain stem is connected to the higher regions of brain and by the descending pathways coming from its nucleus areas the motor neurons of the spinal cord are activated or inhibited.

 Important motor nuclei of the brain stem:

 - Red nucleus

 - Vestibular nuclei (lateral vestibular nucleus = Deiters nucleus; medial vestibular nucleus)

 - Parts of the reticular formation

 Important afferent nerve pathways of the brain stem:

 Important efferent nerve pathways of the brain stem: